Alumni Community Frequently Asked Questions

 • Enhance and enrich the scholarly and cultural resources of the UI.

-What are some questions to consider when thinking about starting an affinity group?
+What are some questions to consider when thinking about starting an alumni community?

 • What are the group’s goals?
 Do they align with the university’s goals?